Level Numbers

 General purpose level numbers (01 to 49) -

-General purpose level numbers are used for regular variables declaration.
-The level number hierarchy starts from 01 through 49.
-The level numbers hierarchy should be in ascending order from lower number to higher number. i.e., 01 is the highest level number, and 49 is the lowest level number.
+• The hierarchy of level numbers should be in ascending order. i.e., 01 is the highest level number, and 49 is the lowest level number.

 Example -